auth0/docs/articles/api-auth/index.md

 ## Tutorials

-See the following tutorial for a step-by-step guides on using Auth0 to implement the OAuth 2.0 authorization framework within your applications to enable [Client Credentials Grants](/api-auth/grant/client-credentials).
+See the following tutorial for a step-by-step guide on using Auth0 to implement the OAuth 2.0 authorization framework within your applications to enable [Client Credentials Grants](/api-auth/grant/client-credentials).

 <%=include('./config/using-the-auth0-dashboard') %>